dxrcy/cttab/README.md

 Eg. `https://darccyy.github.io/cttab/image/icon/256.png`

+To use *Image of the Day* from the *NASA API*, set the background image to `nasa`, and it will be automatically fetched.

 #### Copy current colour (`3`)

 If you like a randomly generated colour, you can use this option to select the current background colour (Also works with custom colours)